LuxAter/LuxAter.github.io/pages/projects/trm.md

 #### Efficiency

-By chaning specific key configuration values in a rendered image, it is possible to significantly alter the quality of the image, in direct relation to the runtime of the program.
+By changing specific key configuration values in a rendered image, it is possible to significantly alter the quality of the image, in direct relation to the runtime of the program.
 However some settings will produce a better output image, for less cost to runtime.
 The main two settings that we consider here,